Introduction

 list comprehension uses the tuple

-as the basis for the new list
+fish_tuple as the basis for the new list

-are used, as they were in the section above,
+called fish_list.
+The keywords of for and in are used, as they were in the section above,

-and now an if
+and now an ifstatement

 is added.
-The if
+The if statement

-says to only add those items that are not equivalent to the string 'octopus'
+says to only add those items that are not equivalent to the string 'octopus', so the new list only takes in items

-from the tuple that do not match 'octopus'
+from the tuple that do not match 'octopus'.

 When